 “Fixed Guideway System” means a system of public transit electric vehicles that can operate only on its own guideway (directly operated, or DO), or through overhead or underground electricity supply constructed specifically for that purpose, such as light rail, heavy rail, cable car, street car, and trolley bus.

+“Food Scraps” is the organic portion of municipal solid waste (MSW) that consists of wastes derived from plants or animals for the explicit preparation for consumption by humans or other animals that is predominantly disposed by landfilling.
+This includes inedible waste from foods processed or consumed at residences, hospitality facilities (hotels, restaurants, amusement parks, stadiums, special events, etc.), institutions (hospitals, schools, prisons, etc.), and grocery stores.
+Food scraps do not include liquid wastes, fat/oil/grease (FOG) materials, or other by-products of industrial food processing, manufacturing, and distribution facilities.

+“Forest” means land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.
+It does not include land that is predominantly under agricultural or urban land use.

 “Fossil CNG” means CNG that is derived solely from petroleum or fossil sources, such as oil fields and coal beds.

+“Fossil Jet Fuel” means Jet Fuel that is derived solely from petroleum or fossil sources, such as oil fields and coal beds.

 “Fossil LNG” means LNG that is derived solely from petroleum or fossil sources, such as oil fields and coal beds.